lingxuez/RLR/README.md

 # Regularized_Logistic_Regression

 Learn an L2-regularized logistic regression using on-line stochastic gradient descent.
+Efficient sparse updates are achieved by lazy update of regularization.
+The hashing trick is used for memory saving.
 The data are articles from DBPedia, and the label is the type of the article.
 There are in total 17 classes in the dataset, and they are from the first level class in DBpedia ontology.
 Each document may belong to multiple classes, and we train a separate binary classifier for each class.

 The data contains one document per line of the format: